-To deliver improved accessibility and resilience, substandard infrastructure requires upgrading to provide a 7.5m wide bitumen sealed pavement, with concrete causeways through creek crossings and raised floodways (using 1.2m high culverts) through major river crossings.
+Upgrading substandard infrastructure over the entire length of the Queensland segment of the Savannah Way to provide a 7.5m wide bitumen sealed pavement, with concrete causeways through creek crossings and raised floodways (using 1.2m high culverts) through major river crossings.

 PROJECT COSTS AND TIMELINES

-- That the Commonwealth and State Governments support the sealing and improved flood resilience of the western Queensland section of the National Highway by providing project funding at 80% Commonwealth and 20% State Government in accordance with the Commonwealth State Roads funding model.
+That the Commonwealth and State Governments support the sealing and improved flood resilience of the western Queensland section of the National Highway by providing project funding at 80% Commonwealth and 20% State Government in accordance with the Commonwealth State Roads funding model.

-- Project funds to support and enhance local work forces in Burke, Carpentaria and Doomadgee LGAs and improve prosperity for North West Queensland communities.
+Project funds to support and enhance local work forces in Burke, Carpentaria and Doomadgee LGAs and improve prosperity for North West Queensland communities.

 CEO, Advance Cairns email@example.com Ph: 07 4080 2900

 |PROPONENTS:||Advance Cairns, Burke Shire Council, Carpentaria Shire Council, Doomadgee Aboriginal Shire Council|

 |COUNCILS:||Burke, Carpentaria, Doomadgee|